THE BEST RESTAURANTS OPEN ON MONDAYS

 THEO'S

-2 Grove Ln, Camberwell, London SE5 8SY, UK
+2 Grove Ln, Camberwell, London SE5 8SY

 This south London sourdough star began life in Camberwell and became so popular, the team soon added a second site just down the road in Elephant and Castle.
 Neapolitan is the house style here, beginning with the classic marinara and margherita, and moving on to some more adventurous creations such as mushroom, leek, and gorgonzola as well as our favourite, the Camberwell scotch bonnet nduja which is HOT.
 Add Italian wines and cocktails and a relaxed, friendly south London vibe and you’ve got yourself a winning pizza joint.